awsdocs/amazon-redshift-management-guide/doc_source/connecting-firewall-guidance.md

-# Connecting from Outside of Amazon EC2 —Firewall Timeout Issue<a name="connecting-firewall-guidance"></a>
+# Connecting from Outside of Amazon EC2—Firewall Timeout Issue<a name="connecting-firewall-guidance"></a>

 ## Example Issue<a name="connecting-firewall-guidance.Issue"></a>